Cayan-LLC/tcp-stumps/README.md

-# stumps-binary
+# TcpStumps
-A PoC of a Stumps-like library designed for binary protocols.
+A PoC of a Stumps-like library designed for simple TCP binary protocols.